openstack-archive/tricircle/specs/pike/l3-networking-multi-NS-with-EW-enabled.rst

                   |          bridge-net        |                   |
                   +----------------------------+-------------------+

-    Figure.5 Cross OpenStack L2 network not able to be stretched into some region
+    Figure.5 Cross Neutron L2 network not able to be stretched into some region

 Implementation